Best Crypto Cards in Chile (2026)

 |---|---|---|---|---|---|

-Chile has 12 card issuers available through LATAM and GLOBAL coverage.
-KAST fits users topping up through Buda or stablecoins and then paying ordinary CLP expenses without first cashing back out to Banco de Chile or Santander: 2% cards with cashback and $0 annual fee.
+Chile has 15 card issuers available to Chilean users and residents with eligible documentation.
+KAST fits users topping up through Buda or stablecoins and then paying ordinary CLP expenses without first cashing back out to Banco de Chile or Santander: 1.5% USD cashback on the first $2,000/month and $0 annual fee.

-ether.fi is particularly valuable at Chile's up to 40% income tax rate - borrowing against staked ETH avoids triggering a taxable disposal.
+ether.fi Core is especially valuable at Chile's up to 40% income tax rate: borrowing against staked ETH avoids triggering a taxable disposal.
 Crypto.com Jade adds lounge access at Santiago's Arturo Merino Benitez International Airport (SCL).

 Best Card For Every Need in Chile

-Chile's 40% top marginal rate on crypto disposals combined with LATAM's highest GDP per capita ($17K) means Chilean users both need tax optimization and can justify premium card tiers that wouldn't make sense in lower-income LATAM markets. ether.fi's borrow-to-spend is the top pick because at 40%, deferring a CLP 20,000,000 unrealized gain saves CLP 8,000,000 in tax.
+Chile's 40% top marginal rate on crypto disposals combined with LATAM's highest GDP per capita ($17K) means Chilean users both need tax optimization and can justify premium card tiers that wouldn't make sense in lower-income LATAM markets. ether.fi Core's borrow-to-spend model is the top tax pick because at the 40% top rate, deferring a CLP 20,000,000 unrealized gain saves CLP 8,000,000 in tax.

-COCA's up to 8% (1% free Starter, scaling with staking $COCA) plus 6% APY delivers the highest stablecoin yield, Crypto.com Jade covers Arturo Merino Benitez (SCL) - Chile's sole international gateway where every outbound trip passes through.
-KAST is the easiest way to keep a Buda-funded balance live at the checkout instead of routing it back through a local bank account, and Avici's crypto-backed credit line offers a second no-disposal route for non-ETH holders.
+COCA's up to 8% (1% free Starter, scaling with staking $COCA) plus 6% APY delivers the highest stablecoin yield, while Kolo adds a 0% FX option and Tria Signature a no-staking cashback alternative outside the major exchange-card stack.
+Kolo now works better as a simple free BTC option than as a major rewards play in a high-tax market.
+Crypto.com Jade covers Arturo Merino Benitez (SCL), Chile's sole international gateway and the path of every outbound trip.
+KAST is the easiest way to keep a Buda-funded balance live at the checkout instead of routing it back through a local bank account.

 1. COCA Visa Card